-The Chatfield Storage Reallocation Project is a partnership among eight water providers in the Denver metropolitan area and northeast Colorado.
+The Chatfield Reallocation Storage Project is a partnership among eight water providers in the Denver metropolitan area and northeast Colorado.
 Its purpose is to expand Chatfield Reservoir from a flood control structure to include water storage for municipal, agricultural and environmental purposes.
 In 2014, the U.S. Army Corps of Engineers approved the project and construction began in 2017.
-The expansion will provide an additional 20,600 acre-feet of storage capacity in Chatfield Reservoir and be one and a half times the size of Cherry Creek Reservoir.
+The expansion provides an additional 20,600 acre-feet of storage capacity in Chatfield Reservoir and be one and a half times the size of Cherry Creek Reservoir.
 Castle Rock currently owns 719 acre-feet of storage capacity with the ability to store up to 2,000 acre-feet of water in ‘optioned’ space under an agreement with the Colorado Water Conservation Board.

 Learn more about the Chatfield Reallocation project.

 Castle Rock Reservoirs No. 1 and No. 2

 Castle Rock Water has the goal to have a year’s worth of water in storage – roughly 3.5 billion gallons for current annual usage, or more than 5 billion gallons in the future.
 Adding a new storage reservoir near Sedalia and expanding the existing reservoir will help meet this goal.
 These two, restricted-access reservoirs will increase storage capacity by 1,100 acre-feet which will help Castle Rock Water accommodate daily high demands during summer months with renewable water and will act as an additional storage vessel when Castle Rock Water is able to divert excess surface water from Plum Creek.
 In the future, we will even be pumping back water from Chatfield into these reservoirs and then back to Town for treatment.